Pork and Parsnip Stew with Leeks and Prunes

-This is a riff off one of my favorite recipes from Paula Wolfert’s The Slow Mediterranean Kitchen.
+This is a riff on one of my favorite recipes from Paula Wolfert’s The Slow Mediterranean Kitchen.
 Hers is a savory-and-sweet Southwestern French stew of pork and carrots with pearl onions and prunes—here I’ve replaced whole carrots with diced parsnips and swapped the peeled, blanched pearl onions for sliced leeks, making it altogether easier and just as delicious.
 Serve on a bed of creamy mashed potatoes, over egg noodles or with a crusty loaf of homemade bread.

 1½ pounds pork shoulder, trimmed and cut into 2-inch chunks